Jiwei-Cao/PeerPing/docs/peerly-product-spec.md

         Extended daily friend requests from 10 to 100?
         See who saved you feature
         Boost profile: appear higher in Discover feed and searches

+    Refresh tokens reset every 30 days so users are logged out every 30 days no matter what?
+Add a rolling refresh token (sliding window system) so that every time a client uses a refresh token successfully, the backend issues a new refresh token with a fresh 30-day expiry date.
+Allowing users to be logged in indefinitely as long as they are using the app consistently